-B. Awarding plaintiffs their damages or defendants' profits, or alternatively, at plaintiffs' election, statutory damages, as a result of defendants' infringement of the Plaintiffs' Copyrights;
+B. Awarding plaintiffs their damages or defendants' profits, or infringement of the Plaintiffs' Copyrights;

-C. Awarding plaintiffs their costs and reasonable attorneys' fees in this action; and and proper.
+C. Awarding plaintiffs their costs and reasonable attorneys' fees in this action; and just and proper.

-D. Awarding plaintiffs such other and further relief as the Court deems just
+D. Awarding plaintiffs such other and further relief as the Court deems